Electronic Fund Transfers - Your Rights And Responsibilities

 Additional Limit on Liability for Visa® Check Card.
 Unless you have been negligent or have engaged in fraud, you will not be liable for any unauthorized transactions using your lost or stolen Visa® Check Card.
 This additional limit on liability does not apply to ATM transactions outside of the U.S., to ATM transactions not sent over Visa or Plus networks, or to transactions using your Personal Identification Number which are not processed by VISA®.
 Visa is a registered trademark of Visa International Service Association.

 (b) Contact in event of unauthorized transfer.
-If you believe your card and/or code has been lost or stolen, call or write us at the telephone number or address listed in this brochure.
-You should also call the number or write to the address listed in this brochure if you believe a transfer has been made using the information from your check without your permission.
+If you believe your card and/or code has been lost or stolen, call or write us at the telephone number or address listed in this disclosure.
+You should also call the number or write to the address listed in this disclosure if you believe a transfer has been made using the information from your check without your permission.

 Error Resolution Notice